Hilandar: Sacred objects

 Among the numerous relics and other holy objects treasured at the monastery is the Wonderworking Icon of the Theotokos "Of the Akathist", the feast day of which is celebrated on January 12.
 Since Mount Athos uses the traditional Julian Calendar, the day they name as January 12 currently falls on January 25 of the modern Gregorian Calendar.

 The monastery also possesses the Wonderworking Icon of the Theotokos "Of the Three Hands" (Greek: Tricherusa, Serbian: Тројеручицa), traditionally associated with a miraculous healing of St. John Damascene.
 Around the year 717, St. John became a monk at Mar Sabbas monastery outside of Jerusalem and gave the icon to the monastic community there.
 Later the icon was offered to St. Sava of Serbia, who gave it to the Hilandar.
 A copy of the icon was sent to Russia in 1661, from which time it has been highly venerated in the Russian Orthodox Church.
 This icon has two feast days: June 28 (July 11) and July 12 (July 25).
 Also Emperor Stefan Dušan's sword is in the monastery treasure.

-The Serbian variant of Old Church Slavonic developed at the monastery thanks to its scriptorium.
 There are some 1200 Slavic manuscripts.
 Archives include 172 Greek and 154 Serbian documents from the medieval era, which provides a glimpse into the economic and social structure of the period.

-The monastery contains about 45 working monks.
+The Serbian variant of Old Church Slavonic developed at the monastery thanks to its scriptorium.